libretiny-eu/libretiny/docs/platform/realtek-ambz/debugging.md

 *(the following is applicable to Arduino framework, and was not tested with SDK framework)*

-LibreTuya has ready-to-use OpenOCD config files:
+LibreTiny has ready-to-use OpenOCD config files:

 - [platform/realtek-ambz/openocd/amebaz.cfg](../../../cores/realtek-ambz/misc/amebaz.cfg)

 ## Local debugger

 It should be possible to use PlatformIO's built-in debugging capabilities directly, when plugging an OpenOCD-compatible debugger into your PC.
-As there are no debugger interfaces built into Tuya boards, you need to specify your interface of choice in `platformio.ini`:
+As there are no debugger interfaces built into these IoT boards, you need to specify your interface of choice in `platformio.ini`:
 ```ini
 [env:my_board]
 openocd_interface = <interface name>